You made it. Winter weather? That’s a thing of the past (at least for the moment).

 Gaining weight, losing sleep, and a general feeling of malaise?
-Some would be quick to point the finger at your thyroid, but that’s not necessarily the culprit.
+One of the most common questions online is “Does your thyroid cause weight gain?”
+Some would be quick to point the finger at your thyroid, but that’s not necessarily the culprit

 The human body is such an anomaly.
 Some tall, some short, some lean, some muscular, some plump—all of our different shapes and sizes make us unique.

 In September 2015, Air India grounded 130 of its flight attendants.
 Permanently.
 It wasn’t because they showed up late to work, didn’t fulfill education requirements, or even performed poorly.
 Nope, it was all due to their BMIs.

 The clock strikes 7, the sky is already turning dark purple.
 Forget about dinner—now it’s “Put the kids to bed, honey, I’ll be home when I can.”

 “I’m addicted to these Cheetos,” exclaims the guy in the next cube.
 “These things are like crack to me!”